ReneCapella/yarn/README.md

 Improvements:
   I want to do numerous things to improve the experience of this site:
-~Connect the creation of a new user with signing in so that a new user doesn't need to sign-in after they've just registered.

-~Add default user img urls so no user goes without an image.

-~Add Bootstrap framworks to add more stricture to certain pages like the Community page and the User Show pages.

 ~Implement the ability to add liking and trending capabilities to each story created.